foomoon/mavlab/src/dc/bin/sub/nurbs/README.txt

 For a detailed explanation of NURBS and how to manipulate them, I can strongly recommend the book by Les Piegl and Wayne Tiller called 'The NURBS Book' ISBN 3-540-61545-8.
-Please note that the 'C' code algorithms is this library are modified versions of the pseudo-code within the book.
+Please note that the 'C' code algorithms in this library are modified versions of the pseudo-code within the book.

 Contributions to the library